-Load current vs. ambient temperature and airflow rates are given in Figs. 1 and 2 for vertical and horizontal converter mounting.
+Load current vs. ambient temperature and airflow rates are given in Figs. 1-4 for vertical and horizontal converter mounting both through-hole and surface mount version.
 Ambient temperature was varied between 25°C and 85°C, with airflow rates from 30 to 500 LFM (0.15 to 2.5 m/s).